ItsZyad/dClasses/Documentation.md

 ---

-### `[Proc] GetClassRef`
+### `[Proc] GetObjectRef`
 ```
 call : [ElementTag<String>]
 ```

 This procedure will return a binary-encoded copy of the dClasses object found at the location provided in the `call` definition.
-The format for `def.call` in `GetClassRef` will always be as follows:
+The format for `def.call` in `GetObjectRef` will always be as follows:

 ```
 <proc[IsInstance].context[<element[[Queue Object].[Object Name]]>]>